Tongue-tie / Frenectomy Tenafly, NJ

 Mother’s symptoms may include severe pain with latch-on during breastfeeding, incomplete breast drainage, mastitis or nipple thrush, constant or chronic pain during nursing, infected nipples, plugged ducts, or nipple trauma.

-Child/Adult symptoms may include discomfort or pain when extending tongue, difficulty maneuvering mouth (such as when eating lollipops), painful catching of the frenulum in between teeth or on eating utensils, speech impediment, difficulty brushing, flossing, or orthodontic complications.
+Child/Adult symptoms may include discomfort or pain when extending tongue, difficulty maneuvering mouth (such as when eating lollipops), painful catching of the frenulum in between teeth or on eating utensils, speech impediment, difficulty brushing, flossing, kissing, or orthodontic complications.

 Healing and Recovery